Could your technology transform food production?

 The £90 million Transforming Food Production programme aims to integrate current world-class UK capabilities (digital technologies, artificial intelligence, engineering, biological, environmental and social sciences) into precision approaches both within new novel production systems and traditional agricultural systems to target net zero emissions.

 The next phase of the programme was launched on 3rd October 2019.
-A selection of video recordings and slide decks from the relaunch are now available for download (see below).
+A selection of video recordings and slide decks from this event are now available for download (see below).

 Please click on the links below to access video recordings from the event on 3rd October in London which outlined the next phase of the Transforming Food Production programme: